A bit about us and our family.

 - Over the next year, Joe remodeled the house to be ready for licensing and wrote our business plan while I went to work full time and began getting all the certifications we needed to get licensed.

 Our home only took about nine months to fill and has stayed full since.
 Things happen for a reason, being ready to adjust with it has helped us move into this business and see the rewards of caring for the elderly in a meaningful and affirming way.
 We have created a rare history in that we have passed all our license visits at 100% with no infractions as well as obtained a great team of caregivers to help us.
-These things affirm us in knowing we are doing what we are supposed to do this.
-And we feel very rewarded in our work.
+These things affirm us in knowing we are doing what we are supposed to do and we feel very rewarded in our work.
+We have since found a scripture that has become our guiding verse in